Catacola/hue-sync/README.md

 # hue-sync
-Sync hue lights in multiple locations from a single controller
+Sync Philips hue lights in multiple locations across the web.
+Users open a webpage, link to their philips bridge, and then cede control.
+The admin page can select single colors or send simple patterns to all clients currently connected.

 # Overview